alxcn/alejandro_ucan.github.io/content/form/contact.md

 ---
 title: Contact
 name: Contact Me
-description: "If you have some doubts, do not hesitate and vontact me."
+description: "If you have some doubts, do not hesitate and contact me."
 date: 2019-02-25T13:38:41-06:00
 draft: false
 url: contact